| On April 10, 1892, the

 could let their herds of cattle have the miles and miles of unfenced grazing land.

 To this day, this lawlessness has gone by without due punishment.
+In 1896, Jim and Jesse Potts decided to build a

 blacksmith shop at the crossroads where the road from Buffalo to Midwest crossed the